 For all setup, configuration, and deployment of Microsoft products, refer to the documentation at:

-Cisco does not provide configuration, deployment, or best practice procedures for Microsoft Communications products, but Cisco does provide the guidelines listed below for integrating Cisco IM and Presence with Microsoft Lync.
+Cisco does not provide configuration, deployment, or best practice procedures for Microsoft Communications products, but Cisco does provide the guidelines listed below for integrating Cisco IM and Presence Service with Microsoft Lync.

-Cisco Systems has developed documentation to describe feature interoperability and configuration steps for integrating Cisco IM and Presence with Microsoft Lync.
+Cisco Systems has developed documentation to describe feature interoperability and configuration steps for integrating Cisco IM and Presence Service with Microsoft Lync.
 You can access this documentation at:

 The following guidelines apply when integrating the Cisco IM and Presence Service and Microsoft Lync:

-Communications between Cisco IM and Presence and Microsoft Lync uses the SIP/SIMPLE interface.
+Communications between Cisco IM and Presence Service and Microsoft Lync uses the SIP/SIMPLE interface.
 However, Microsoft Lync tunnels Computer-Supported Telecommunications Applications (CSTA) traffic over SIP.
 Therefore, the CTI gateway on the Cisco IM and Presence Service must be configured to handle the CSTA-to-CTI conversion for Click to Call phone control.

 The following table lists the number of users supported per platform.
-The user count is based solely on the Unified CM platform equivalent, regardless of the IM and Presence platform.
+The user count is based solely on the Unified CM platform equivalent, regardless of the IM and Presence Service platform.

 Cisco Unified Communications Manager OVA Template